Click below to hear how to do a Secret Santa in the classroom or homeschool:

 That’s a just brief overview of what I dive into with this episode.
 This Secret Santa Activity is a wonderful unit to add to your curriculum this holiday season and you’ll hear all about why in this today’s episode.

-In this episode on how to do a Secret Santa activity in the classroom I discuss:
+Key points about how to do a Secret Santa activity in the classroom I discuss:

 - How to integrate a Secret Santa activity into your classroom